build-web-apps/clone-instagram-ui/README.md

 13. Since we are doing for the first time, we will manually deploy once to see our current changes.
 To do that, in `Manual deploy` click on the button `Deploy branch` ensuring `master` branch is selected.

+You can see the build logs running.

+Once the build and deploy is successful, you will see the following:

+`Your app was successfully deployed`

+Now click on the `View` to view your app.

 Now the app will be deployed and you can see the changes live at `${app-name}.herokuapp.com`.
 Alternatively, you can click on the button `Open App` to launch as well.